Arlanthir/notes/music/FloydRose.md

 ## Restring

-One string at a time or all strings at once by blocking the tremolo with a wooden block.
+One string at a time or all strings at once by blocking the tremolo with a wooden block (before even removing the old ones).
 Remember to stretch the strings (by pulling them off the fretboard across the entire fretboard) and remove the wooden block before tuning.

 ## Remove rust from frets